Browncoat/NCCCoreDataClient/README.md

 ## Usage

+## To use with Swift

+Add `<Product_Name>-Briding-Header.h to your project.
+Add `#import "NCCCoreDataClient.h"` to Bridging-Header.
+Make sure that each entity in your core data xcdatamodel `Class` field is prefixed with the module/product name.
+If your product name inlcudes spaces or dashes replace those with underscores.

+## Xcode Core Data boilerplate

 Remove all of the boilerplate Core Data methods from your appDelegate class.
 These will be added for you in the Category `UIApplication (NCCCoreData)`

-Add NCCCoreDataClient.h to your <Your-Product-Name>-Prefix.pch file.
+Add NCCCoreDataClient.h to your `<Your-Product-Name>-Prefix.pch` file.

 ### NSManagedObject Categories